Diketene/dotfiles/README.md

 [build of LLVM](./vscdotfiles/C/README.md)(in Chinese)

-**Here are some of my expreriences about wsl2 itself**:
+**Here are some of my expreriences about wsl2 itself**(could be seen as a memo of myself):

-1.It seems that it's hard to change the **core dump default behavior** of wsl if we want wsl executes our modified core dump settings as wsl begins its service.
+1. It seems that it's hard to change the **core dump default behavior** of wsl if we want wsl executes our modified core dump settings as wsl begins its service.
 The default behavior is as followed:

 ```bash
 $cat /proc/sys/kernel/core_pattern